Efreak/wdmycloud/packages/README.md

 - git-extras
 - lolcat
 - figlet
-- aria2 (A2STR.cc:65:1: internal compiler error: Segmentation fault)
+- aria2 - `A2STR.cc:65:1: internal compiler error: Segmentation fault`
 - busybox
-- openjdk-7-jre-headless
+- openjdk-7-jre-headless - same error as schroot
+- dchroot - tries to build schroot, see above

 Would not install
-- byobu (requires python-newt, tbd)
+- byobu - requires python-newt, tbd

 Unchecked debs
-- nano (same version as built-in)
+- nano - same version as built-in
-- dnsmasq (will test later)
+- dnsmasq - will test later
 - dos2unix
-- make (no compilers...)
+- make - no compilers...
-- toilet (`echo G|toilet` for a swirly)
+- toilet - `echo G|toilet` for a swirly
 - ttyrec
-- uml-utilities (I have vague ideas of getting this working, not sure if I'll ever do so)
+- uml-utilities - I have vague ideas of getting this working, not sure if I'll ever do so